How to start a business without a revolutionary business idea

 Want to be your own boss?
 But have no idea what type of business you want to start?
 Read our guide on how to start-up without reinventing the wheel…

-Whether it's winning the World Cup or the Lottery, us Brits really are a nation of dreamers – and it’s no surprise that so many of us dream about starting our own business, 10 million in fact.
+Whether it's winning the World Cup or the Lottery, us Brits really are a nation of dreamers – and it’s no surprise that so many of us dream about starting our own business.

 Combine this with the 5.5 million start-ups and small businesses already in existence, the appetite for enterprise in the UK is very apparent and shows no sign of slowing down.

 While so many of us are intent on quitting our day jobs and becoming our own boss, one big stumbling block often gets in the way… the business idea.

 So, what do you do when that lightbulb moment seems like it’s just never going to arrive?
 Are your entrepreneurial dreams already over?

 Don’t throw in the towel just yet because, thankfully, we’ve compiled a launchpad guide on how to start your own business WITHOUT a revolutionary business idea.

 So, read on and you could soon be ready to start a business…

 Become a franchisee

 A proven business model and low-risk way of starting a business, a franchise is a great way to go it alone and doesn't require you to have a business idea; as the idea is already well established.

 A franchise opportunity enables you to trade under a franchise brand's name and image while selling their products and services; and you may also be required to buy or rent necessary equipment.
 Some well-established franchisees in the UK include McDonalds, Coffee Republic and Subway.